Documentation and tutorials.

 Any of the names in such chain may optionally be followed by the "?" character to mark that it refers to a case-insensitive symbol.
 If "?" is inserted in the middle of the name (effectively splitting it into separate tokens) such identifier is considered a syntactical error.

-When an identifier starts with a dot (in other words: when the name of the parent symbol is empty), it refers to the symbol in the namespace of the latest label that was defined in the current base namespace.
+When an identifier starts with a dot (in other words: when the name of the parent symbol is empty), it refers to the symbol in the namespace of the most recent regular label defined before current line.
 This allows to rewrite the above sample like this:

 space: .x = 1 .y = 2 .color: .color.r = 0 .color.g = 0 .color.b = 0

-After the "space" label is defined, it becomes the latest label defined within the base namespace, so the following ".x" refers to the "space.x" symbol and then the ".color" refers to the "space.color".
-This symbol becomes the latest label defined within the child namespace of "space", but it does not affect the current namespace, where "space" remains the newest label.
+After the "space" label is defined, it becomes the most recently defined normal label, so the following ".x" refers to the "space.x" symbol and then the ".color" refers to the "space.color".

 space: namespace space x = 1 y = 2 color: .r = 0 .g = 0 .b = 0 end namespace